1. Compliment an Employee Complaint Against

 Crime Prevention Tips

 Reducing and deterring crime requires a strong partnership between the community and law enforcement.
 Taking a few simple steps can go a long way in protecting yourself and your property.
-Please review the following tips to help avoid becoming a victim.

-🔒 Burglary & Theft from Motor Vehicles and Vehicle Parts
+🔒 Burglary & Theft from Vehicles

-In many cases, criminals gain access to homes using garage door openers or keys left inside unlocked vehicles.
+Did you know that approximately 85% of vehicle burglaries involve unlocked cars?
+Criminals may also use garage door openers or keys left inside vehicles to access homes.
 In 2018 alone, 28 firearms were stolen from unlocked cars.

 Prevent it: